apache/airflow/performance/src/README.md

   unless one specifies its own list.
 - `default_attempts` - default number of attempts every study component should be run, unless one specifies its own number of attempts.
 If not provided, defaults to 1.
-- `reports_bucket` - the GCS bucket where the directories with contents of performance tests results analysis will be stored.
-Is overridden by `--reports-bucket` argument of the script, but otherwise has same purpose.
-The `reports_bucket` must be provided either in the study file or via argument.
-- `reports_project_id` - project id for the `reports_bucket`.
-Will be used only if the provided bucket does not exist.
-If not provided, the script will use the project id from the ADC.
-  Is overridden by `--reports-project-id` argument of the script, but otherwise has same purpose.
-- `logs_directory` - `[DEPRECATED]` the local path to store the logs, separate file for every test attempt.
-Is overridden by `--logs-directory` argument of the script, but otherwise has same purpose.
-- `logs_bucket` - `[DEPRECATED]` the GCS bucket to store the logs, separate blob for every test attempt.
-The script will create the bucket if it does not exist.
-Is overridden by `--logs-bucket` argument of the script, but otherwise has same purpose.
-- `logs_project_id` - `[DEPRECATED]` project id for the `logs_bucket`.
-  Is overridden by `--logs-project-id` argument of the script, but otherwise has same purpose.

 Let's take a look at the contents of an exemplary study file [composer_study_example.json](studies/composer_study_example.json) to determine, what arguments